mmistakes/minimal-mistakes/_drafts/2023-01-09-scala-cli-and-scala-native.md

 # Creating the command line application

-Now that we've built the core of the logic, it's time to wire it to **create a command line application**.
+Now that we've built the core of the logic, it's time to wire it to create a command line application.
 The chosen library for command line argument parsing is [decline](https://ben.kirw.in/decline/).
 We will place the argument parsing logic and the application entry point in their own `Main.scala` file.

 ```shell
 .